iamprofessor1/SquareX-Puzzle/README.md

 Therefore, the actual time complexity of the algorithm is significantly lower than the upper bound and can be considered reasonable for solving practical instances of the n-puzzle problem.

+The time complexity of the A* algorithm depends on the branching factor (maximum possible moves from a state), the depth of the solution (minimum moves to reach the goal), and the accuracy of the heuristic function (estimating cost to the goal).

+In general terms, its time complexity is usually expressed as O(B^d), where B is the branching factor and d is the depth of the solution.
+With an admissible heuristic, the time complexity can be tighter, often O(B^h)* where h* is the optimal cost.

 ## Contributing